Completing a Chapter 13 Bankruptcy

 repayment plan can last anywhere from

-.
+three to five years.
 Yet, there are factors to consider in determining how long your case

 will last since each situation varies.
 The amount you pay is based on

 your monthly income, with similar factors determining the amount of time

 the debtor commits toward making payments.
 This is known as the commitment